petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/using-the-publications-toolbar.md

 # Using the Publications Toolbar

-The Publications Toolbar provides essential information for Publications users, including the name of the current publication or "Production" if working in the production environment.
+The Publications Toolbar provides essential information for Publications users, including the name of the current publication or *Production* if working in the production environment.

 The toolbar appears at the top of the screen after [enabling Publications](./enabling-publications.md), where you can navigate between publications, access production, create new publications, and review changes made in the current publication.